itcarroll/basic-R-lesson/_slides/parts.md

 : This use of `<-` with `names(x)` on the left is a little odd.
 What’s going on?

 Answer
-: We are overwriting an existing varialbe, one that is accessed through the output of the function on the left.
+: {:.fragment} We are overwriting an existing varialbe, one that is accessed through the output of the function on the left.

 <!--split-->